JeremiahKaren/35percent.github.io/_posts/2017-03-20-get-living-offshore-london.md

 Delancey is now showing  equal efficiency in the housing it proposes to build on a redeveloped Elephant and Castle [shopping centre](shopping-centre).
 It will be using __Get Living London__, a company founded by itself and Qatari Diar, as owner and manager of the all the 979 units of housing in the new development, including the affordable housing.  __Get Living London's__ parent company is registered off-shore and it has not paid any corporation tax since being incorporated in 2011.

 __Get Living London__ already manages the 646 dwellings in Elephant One [__Elephant One__](tribeca-square), just next to the shopping centre and all the housing on both sites will be marketed as 'South Village'.
-Elephant One also includes 274 student rooms, which are being let at rents from  £279pw ('Classic') to £349PW ('Supreme').
+Elephant One includes 274 student rooms, which are being let at rents from  £279pw ('Classic') to £349PW ('Supreme').

 Over in Stratford __Get Living London__ also manages just over 1400 rented apartments at ['East Village'](http://eastvillagelondon.co.uk), formerly the Olympic Village, with further 2000 in the pipeline.